nnaumenko/metaf/docs/sphinx/api_reference.rst

 		.. cpp:enumerator:: WND_MISG

 			Indicates that wind data is missing.
+No further details are provided.

 	**Acquiring group data**